 Wild pigs flourish in a variety of habitats ranging from East Texas' pine forests to the brush country in South Texas.
 Bottomlands, including creeks and rivers, as well as areas with dense vegetation, are the preferred habitat of feral hogs.
 However, they also live in drought-prone environments.
 During the hot summer months, wild hogs relish in wallowing in muddy, wet, boggy places that are close to protective cover.

 Food availability plays a significant role in determining their home range.
 Typically, this can cover anywhere from a couple of thousand acres up to seventy thousand acres.
 Boars travel long distances and have a more expansive home range than sows, their female counterparts.

 Signs Of Feral Hogs On Your Property

 For the most part, feral hogs are nocturnal animals.
 But even if you don't see them in the day, they leave signs of their presence behind.
-Droppings, trails, rubs, crossings, and wallowing are all telltale indicators you have these animals on your property.
+Droppings, trails, rubs, crossings, and wallowing are all telltale indicators that you have these animals on your property.
 Muddy areas are a favored place for hogs because the mud helps to keep them cool.
 Also, the mud provides a protective barrier between insects and the sun.

 Feral hogs are not your typical pest control service, but in Texas, they cause a level of destruction that can't be denied.
 While not generally aggressive with people, feral hogs can be unpredictable and should always be avoided or approached with extreme caution.
-As the case when dealing with wild animal, they can be unpredictable.
+If you plan to hunt wild boar, then make sure you have the right hog hunting supplies to get the job done.